 Similarly, it is quite difficult to move forward without any plan or directions.
 The rule of 40 for SaaS also makes a certain guideline on how to run your SaaS company and make both short and long-term growth plans.

 When it comes to economics and financial success, the rule of 40 is the main indicator of a robust developing company.
-Still, if you want to get a full picture of your SaaS application’s position on the market, its prospects, and earnings, you can also take notice of other metrics for measuring your project’s success in our blog-post Key SaaS Metrics.
+Still, if you want to get a full picture of your SaaS application’s position on the market, its prospects, and earnings, you can also take notice of other metrics and the tools to keep track of them in our blog-post about SaaS dashboard.